rancher/rke2/docs/policies.md

 ---
 title: General Operation and CIS Security Policies
-weight: 204
 ---

 #### Pod Security Policies

-RKE2 can be run with or without the `--profile=cis-1.5` argument and behaves differently when done so in regards to the PodSecurityPolicies it applies at start-up.
+RKE2 can be ran with or without the `--profile=cis-1.5` argument.
+This will cause it to apply different PodSecurityPolicies (PSPs) at start-up.

-At start, RKE2 checks to see if it is running in CIS mode and if so checks for the existence of 3 annotations applied to the "kube-system" namespace in this order; `globalRestricted`, and `systemUnrestricted`, and `globalUnrestricted`.
-If the annotation exists, RKE2 continues.
-If any of the 3 annotations don't exist, we check to see if the policy exists and if so, we delete it and the associated policy is created as well as the annotation.
-However the "globalUnrestricted" policy is just deleted.
-This is to account for moving to and from CIS mode and non CIS mode.
-At the time of creating the policies, cluster roles and cluster role bindings are checked for existence and created if necessary.
-They're then associated with the relevant polciy.
-See below.
+* If ran with the `cis-1.5` profile, RKE2 will apply a restrictive policy called `global-restricted-psp` to all namespaces except `kube-system`.
+The `kube-system` namespace needs a less restrictive policy named `system-unrestricted-psp` in order to launch critical components.
+* If ran without the `cis-1.5` profile, RKE2 will apply a completely unrestricted policy called `global-unrestricted-psp`, which is the equivalent of running without the PSP admission controller enabled.

+RKE2 will put these policies in place upon initial startup, but will not modify them after that, unless explicitly triggered by the cluster operator as described below.
+This is to allow the operator to fully control the PSPs without RKE2's defaults adding interference.

+Creation and application of the PSPs is controlled by the presence or absence of certain annotations on the `kube-system` namespace.
+These map directly to the PSPs which can be created and are:

+ * `psp.rke2.io/global-restricted`
+ * `psp.rke2.io/system-unrestricted`
+ * `psp.rke2.io/global-unrestricted`

+The following logic is performed at startup for the policies and their annotations:

+* If the annotation exists, RKE2 continues without further action.
+* If the annotation doesn't exist, RKE2 checks to see if the associated policy exists and if so, deletes and recreates it, along with adding the annotation to the namespace.
+* In the case of the `global-unrestricted-psp`, the policy is not recreated.
+This is to account for moving between CIS and non-CIS modes without making the cluster less secure.
+* At the time of creating a policy, cluster roles and cluster role bindings are also created to ensure the appropriate policies are put into use by default.

+So, after initial start-up, operators can modify or delete RKE2's policies and RKE2 will respect those changes.
+Additionally, to "reset" a policy, an operator just needs to delete the associated annotation from the `kube-system` namespace and restart RKE2.

+The policies are outlined below.

 ```yaml
 apiVersion: policy/v1beta1